L42i/SCKinect/doc/docs/api/cpp-interface.md

 - **OpenGL**: OpenGL-accelerated processing
 - **CUDA**: CUDA GPU-accelerated processing
 - **CUDAKDE**: Enhanced CUDA processing with Kernel Density Estimation filtering

-!!! note
-    While all these pipelines are defined, the current implementation works best with CUDA and CUDAKDE options.
-The CPU pipeline is still in development and may not provide adequate performance for real-time applications.

 ### JointName Enum